Teach Me

 [Learn more about your risk for sleep apnea?
 Take our free sleep assessment.]

 If you’re snoring but don’t have obstructive sleep apnea, your doctor will likely look for other causes.
-To reduce snoring, they may recommend weight loss, quitting smoking, avoiding alcohol for several hours before bedtime, sleeping on your side, using nose strips or an oral appliance, or other strategies.
+To reduce snoring, they may recommend weight loss, quitting smoking, avoiding alcohol for several hours before bedtime, sleeping on your side, using nasal strips or an oral appliance, or other strategies.

 The bottom line